LIVING ABROAD GUIDE SECTIONS:

 Money and Identification

-• Recommended!
-Bring U.S. dollars ($100 bills) to exchange them into pesos at a local exchange house.
-This depends on how much U.S. dollar cash you are comfortable bringing with you on the flight.
-Read about the Dollar Blue below for more information on why U.S. dollar bills reign supreme in Argentina right now.
+• Bring U.S. dollars (US$100 bills) to exchange them into pesos at a local exchange house.
+You should only bring US$100 bills because smaller bills of US$50 or less will often not be accepted at exchange houses or may be exchanged at a lower rate than US$100 bills.
+This option is strongly suggested if traveling to Argentina.
+Read about the Dollar exchange rates below for more information on why U.S. dollar bills reign supreme in Argentina right now.

 • Transfer money from your U.S. bank account to Xoom or Western Union and get the pesos at one of their pickup points in-country.
-This has a transaction fee, so check if it is more favorable than your bank’s ATM withdrawal fees.
-Typically, these companies will use a rate between the official and the Dollar Blue, which may actually make up for the transaction fee.
+This has a transaction fee and the exchange rates vary, so check if it is more favorable than your bank’s ATM withdrawal fees or debit/credit card conversion.

-• In Argentina, use your Visa or Mastercard credit card to receive a rate similar to the blue rate, which you can check here.
-Keep in mind that not all businesses will accept credit card in Argentina.
-In Uruguay, there are not multiple exchange rates so you can freely use any credit card (Visa and Mastercard are most commonly accepted).
-There is a strong credit card culture in Uruguay, so you will be able to use your credit card almost anywhere.
+• Use your debit or credit card at businesses.
+Many major businesses accept credit cards, with Visa and Mastercard being the most widely accepted, but not all businesses accept credit cards, especially in Argentina.
+In Argentina, use your Visa, Mastercard, or American Express debit or credit card to receive a rate similar to the blue rate, which you can check here.
+In Uruguay, there are not multiple exchange rates and there is a strong credit card culture in Uruguay, so you will be able to use your credit card almost anywhere.

 How to use Western Union